123AGustien/Sextant-Protocol-Cockpit-Pro-Edge-Optimization-Validation/README.md

 The screen URL after GitHub Pages deploys will be:
-AIMfg Manufacturing Research Screen⁠�
+AIMfg Manufacturing Research Screen

 So the sequence is now:

 The screen URL after GitHub Pages deploys will be:
-AIMfg Manufacturing Research Screen⁠�
+AIMfg Manufacturing Research Screen

 So the sequence is now:
 aimfgManufacturingRules.js
         ↓